 He has shown his qualities and strengths as a champion, such as talent, hard work, perseverance, humility, and patriotism.

-His inspiring story and actions have made a positive difference in many people’s lives.
-He deserves all the respect and admiration that he receives from his fans and peers.
+His inspiring story and actions have positively impacted many people’s lives.
+His fans and peers respect and admire him.
 He is a true role model for India and the world.